SBit-Project/sbit.dev/docs/SBit-Core/Building/build-unix.md

 Security
 --------

-To help make your SBit Core installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your Sbit Core installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled with: